openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/high-level-performance-hints.rst

 Testing Performance of the Hints with the Benchmark_App
 #######################################################

-Using the :doc:`benchmark_app sample <openvino_sample_benchmark_tool>`is the best way to evaluate the functionality of the performance hints for a particular device:
+Using the :doc:`benchmark_app sample <../../../learn-openvino/openvino-samples/benchmark-tool>`is the best way to evaluate the functionality of the performance hints for a particular device:

 * benchmark_app **-hint tput** -d 'device' -m 'path to your model'
 * benchmark_app **-hint latency** -d 'device' -m 'path to your model'